shuber/validates_as_hostname_label/README.markdown

 # validates\_as\_hostname\_label #

-Ensures arguments are valid hostname labels
+Checks for valid hostname labels by looking for:

-Checks for:

   * Length between 1 and 63 characters long
   * Letters 'a' through 'z' (case-insensitive), the digits '0' through '9', and the hyphen (and optionally the underscore)